 The good news is, low carb eating also burns fat faster than high carb eating.
 This is especially so if those carbs are bad quality, the likes of refined grains and free sugars.

-This list of low carbohydrate foods to burn fat will help you to understand the difference between high quality fat burning foods, versus low quality fat promoting foods.
+This list of low carbohydrate fat burning foods will help you to understand the difference between high quality fat burning foods, versus low quality fat promoting foods.

 - Anything deep-fried, such as fish, chips, most junk foods and fries.

-- Fats and oils, such as partially hydrogenated vegetable oils, margarines, canola oil, corn oil, soy bean oil, sunflower oil, safflower oil, cottonseed oil.
+- Fats and oils such as partially hydrogenated vegetable oils, margarines, canola oil, corn oil, soy bean oil, sunflower oil, safflower oil and cottonseed oil.

 - Wheat and other gluten containing products.
-Many people are intolerant, or feel bloated on various grains or gluten products and you will often find you start to lose weight, feel healthier and have more energy when you cut down on them, or ideally, cut them out completely.
-Ideal alternatives to these would be corn, buckwheat, amaranth, millet, quinoa, and brown rice.
+Many people are intolerant or feel bloated on various grains or gluten products.
+You will often find you start to lose weight, feel healthier and have more energy when you cut them down, or ideally cut them out completely.
+Ideal alternatives to these would be corn, buckwheat, amaranth, millet, quinoa and brown rice.

 These above foods will hinder your weight loss efforts, and make you feel and look crappy, and who needs the stress of that on top of everything else in life?
 By swapping these foods for healthier versions you will not only be adding years to your life, but life to your years as the famous saying goes.

 What Is The Ketogenic Diet?